 Matthew 6:16-18, NKJV

 Did you ever wonder who the hypocrites were that Jesus was talking about or why he called them hypocrites?
-In most cases he was talking about the Pharisees.
-There were regular fast times (Leviticus 16:29-31) however, the Pharisees added two fast days that God did not command, Monday and Thursday of each week, as a case of public display and piety.
+In most cases, he was talking about the Pharisees.
+There were regular fast times (Leviticus 16:29-31).
+However, the Pharisees added two fast days God did not command.
+Monday and Thursday were designated to allow for public display and piety.
 Luke 18:9-14 even mentions these two days of fasting.
 The Pharisees regarded the practice of fasting as praiseworthy and appeared in the synagogues with sad looks on their faces and wearing mourning garb.
-They did this to make a point to the people that their “righteousness” and piety was far superior to everyone else.
+They did this to show the people that their “righteousness” and piety were far superior to everyone else.

 So why fast at all?
 What was the point of it?
-Did God answer the prayers of those who fasted more quickly than over those who did not?
+Did God answer the prayers of those who fasted more quickly than those who did not?
 Was it some kind of "secret" that got God's attention quicker?
-For some people, yes it was.
-Just listen to what God says about those who fasted to gain something from Him.
+For some people, yes, it was.
+Just listen to God's words about those who fasted to gain something from Him.

 "Cry aloud, spare not;

 When it gets right down to it, God sees the heart of everyone.
 He knows our motives before we even open our mouths or set out to do anything.
-The Israelites made a point of letting God know that they were a nation who obeyed His laws and took delight in approaching Him.
-They reminded God of "how great they were" and in the next breath, complained that they didn't get what they wanted after they "afflicted their souls" (fasted).
+The Israelites let God know that they were a nation that obeyed His laws and took delight in approaching Him.
+They reminded God of "how great they were" and, in the next breath, complained that they didn't get what they wanted after they "afflicted their souls" (fasted).
 Truly their hearts were not in the right place.
 They were like the Pharisee whom Jesus spoke of in Luke 18:9-14, who bragged to God about how great his deeds were and then expected God to honour him for them.

 But what is true fasting all about?
 This is what God says fasting should look like:

 “Is this not the fast that I have chosen: